Persecution of Zoroastrians: Safavid dynasty

-Qajar Dynasty (1796–1925)
+Qajar dynasty

 A Zoroastrian astrologer named Mulla Gushtasp predicted the fall of the Zand dynasty to the Qajar army in Kerman.
 Because of Gushtasp's forecast, the Zoroastrians of Kerman were spared by the conquering army of Agha Mohammad Khan Qajar.
 Despite the aforementioned favorable incident, the Zoroastrians during the Qajar dynasty remained in agony and their population continued to decline.
 Even during the rule of Agha Mohammad Khan, the founder of the dynasty, many Zoroastrians were killed and some were taken as captives to Azerbaijan.
 Zoroastrians regard the Qajar period as one of their worst.

 Many foreign visitors to Iran of the time had commented on their pitiful situation.
 Traveller A.V.W.
 Jackson noted that Zoroastrians lived in constant fear of persecution by Muslim extremists and their lives were in danger whenever the fanatical spirit of Islam broke out, such as the one witnessed by him in Yazd.
 According to Edward Browne, the wall of Zoroastrian houses had to be lower than that of the Muslims and prohibited from marking their houses with distinctive signs.
 Zoroastrians were forbidden from erecting new houses and repairing old ones.

 Various methods were used to proselytize the minorities.
 According to a law, if any member of family converted to Islam, he/she was entitled to all inheritance.
 They were forbidden from taking up lucrative occupations.
 The community was regarded as outcast, impure and untouchable.
 The Zoroastrians and their food was considered impure and many public places refused to serve them.
 When they shopped in the bazaar, they were not allowed to touch any food or fruits.
 They were threatened with forced conversions, beaten up and fleeced, and their religious sanctuaries were regularly desecrated.
 Harassments and persecution were the norms of daily life.
 Zoroastrians were often attacked and beaten by Muslims in the streets.
 The murders of Zoroastrians were not punished.
 At times, Zoroastrian girls were kidnapped and forcefully converted and married to Muslims and brought to town in fanfare.